 If you follow me on Instagram, you may remember me posting a piece of flourless chocolate cake while dining at The Capital Grille.
-After one bite, Brian was smitten with the rich, dense espresso infused chocolate cake.
+After one bite, I was smitten with the rich, dense espresso infused chocolate cake.

 When Shaina’s debut cookbook, Desserts in Jars arrived on my doorstep, I immediately honed in on page 35 – Flourless Chocolate Cakes, beautifully photographed in my favorite Weck jars.
 Shaina described her Flourless Chocolate Cakes as little brownies with crunchy tops and that’s exactly what they taste like.
 Pure chocolate perfection in an adorable glass jar.